The basic science of sleep

-Basically, there are a bunch of chemical and natural processes in your body that control your sleep.
+There are a bunch of chemical and natural processes in your body that control your sleep.
 Some of those processes monitor when you go to sleep, how long you have been awake, and what’s the best time of day to sleep.
 These processes, combined with environmental factors such as light and temperature, interact to make you sleepy at the same time every day.

 There is also a chemical in your eye called melanopsin, which notices when there’s no daylight.
 This starts the processes that make you feel sleepy.

-What happens when we fall asleep
+What happens when we fall asleep?

 There are two kinds of sleep:

-- non-rapid eye movement (non-REM) sleep.
+- non-rapid eye movement (non-REM) sleep

-Non-REM sleep has three stages.
 You can go through these two kinds of sleep in regular cycles when you’re asleep, from the three stages of non-REM sleep, to REM sleep, and back again.

-So what’s the difference between REM and non-REM?
+What’s the difference between non-REM and REM?

 Non-REM sleep has three phases, which last between 5 and 15 minutes each.